 As we have briefly discussed in Section 3.2.4, one of the fundamental steps involved in modeling of real-world systems through DT frameworks is the selection of an appropriate execution strategy for the decision-making agent(s).
 Tractable classes of DT models assume that the underlying process evolves according to discrete-time sequential decisions, but for physical agents acting on the real world, the underlying process operates over continuous time.
-We have also seen that synchronous execution strategies, while conceptually simple, exhibit undesirable characteristics, such as the loss of reactivity to occurrences that can be relevant to the decison-making process, or the induction of superflous actions, resulting in unnecessarily large planning horizons.
+We have also seen that synchronous execution strategies, while conceptually simple, exhibit undesirable characteristics, such as the loss of reactivity, or the induction of superflous actions, resulting in unnecessarily large planning horizons.